 Curricular Requirements

 Students must complete 48 credit hours of graduate level courses with a minimum of 39 hours in mathematics.
-The following courses do not count toward this degree: MATH 500 Teaching Workshop, MATH 503 Algebra: Secondary Teachers, MATH 504 Topics Mod Math Teachers, MATH 505 Geometry: Secondary Teachers, MATH 508 Topics In Algebra, MATH 509 Data Analysis: Sec Teachers, MATH 537 Data Science and Programming, MATH 551 Math Stats W/Applictn I, MATH 552 Math Stats W/Applictn II, MATH 570 Prin Modern Algebra I, MATH 572 Advanced Linear Algebra, MATH 585 Intro Complex Variables, MATH 586 Intro Real Analysis I, MATH 587 Intro Real Analysis II, and MATH 591 Teaching College Math (except Math Education students).
+All math courses starting with 50 and the following courses do not count toward this degree: MATH 530 Data Science and Programming, MATH 551 Math Stats W/Applictn I, MATH 552 Math Stats W/Applictn II, MATH 570 Prin Modern Algebra I, MATH 572 Advanced Linear Algebra, MATH 585 Intro Complex Variables, MATH 586 Intro Real Analysis I, MATH 587 Intro Real Analysis II, and MATH 591 Teaching College Math (except Math Education students).

 Most of the courses required for a master's degree, but not all, are part of the approved collection.
-In consultation with the student’s dissertation advisor, the Graduate Program Director must approve the student’s program of study.
-Sample study plans for students wishing to focus in Algebra, Analysis, Scientific Computing, PDE, Topology, Math Education, or Optimization can be found in the graduate student handbook.
+The student's program of study must be approved by the Graduate Program Director, in consultation with the student’s dissertation advisor.
+Sample study plans for students wishing to focus in Algebra, Analysis, Scientific Computing, PDE, Topology, Math Education, or Optimization can be found in the Graduate Student Toolkit.

 Coursework Requirements | Hours | |